mtr/angular-iscroll/README.md

     vm.iScrollState = iScrollService.state;
 }
 ```
 thereby providing a way to globally change the meaning of the `iscroll-wrapper` + `iscroll-scroller` combination.
-Please note: To get more info about the "controller as" syntax, you might enjoy [John Papa's AngularJS Styleguide](https://github.com/johnpapa/angularjs-styleguide#controlleras-with-vm).
+Please note: To get more info about the "controller as" syntax, you might enjoy [John Papa's AngularJS Style Guide](https://github.com/johnpapa/angularjs-styleguide#controlleras-with-vm).

 Furthermore, the global iScroll state exposed by the service should be changed through the service's `enable([signalOnly])`, `disable([signalOnly])`, and `toggle([signalOnly])` methods, where each method will change the state accordingly, and then emit a corresponding signal from `$rootScope` that gets picked up and handled by the available `angular-iscroll` directive instances.
 If the `signalOnly` flag is `true`, then the state is not changed by the service method, but the signal is sent nonetheless.